paranext/paranext-core/lib/platform-bible-utils/README.md

-# PAPI Components
+# Platform.Bible Utils

-These components allow developers of Platform.Bible extensions to have the same look and feel as the main application.
+A set of utility functions, types, and classes for use inside Platform.Bible and extensions.

 ## Development